youngyangyang04/PowerVim/README.md

 gcc             // Comment out a line (takes a count) {               // Up block of code
 }               // Down block of code

+// vim inside Shortcuts
+ctrl e          // scroll the window down ctrl y          // scroll the window up ctrl f          // scroll down one page ctrl b          // scroll up one page
+H               // move cursor to the top of the window M               // move cursor to the middle of the window L               // move cursor to the bottom of the window G               // go to bottom of file gg              // go to top of file select block in Visual model, :'<,'>s/oldName/newName/g
 ```
 # Plugins
 * a.vim [https://github.com/vim-scripts/a.vim](https://github.com/vim-scripts/a.vim)